Bringing Astronomy to the Public

 Ol' Republic Brewery below SPD in Nevada City!

 to all our members who join and make our programs possible!

-If you can't make our meeting, send your check to:
+If you can't make the meeting, send your check to:

-This article is provided by NASA Space Place.
+This article is distributed by NASA Night Sky Network

 In accordance with Title 17 U.S.C. section 107, copyright material on this site is displayed solely for non-profit research and educational purposes